Swim Meet FAQs for New Families

 Meet lineup available

 Make coffee!
-Have your swimmer ready to be in the water at their designated warm-up time.
+Have your swimmer ready to be in the water at their designated warm-up time (there's are samples).

 - 7:25am - Team Cheer